mikerr/whereubin/README.md

 # whereubin
-Track location on picoW or esp32 using only WIFi
+Track location on raspberry pi, picoW or esp32 using only WIFi

 Requirements
 ============

-picoW or ESP32
+raspberry pi, picoW or ESP32

 Uses Google's Gelocation API
 You'll need to get an API key from